w2vy/FluxVault/README.md

 The vault_node.py code uses a python ThreadedServer to wait for connections, a custom implementation could do something totally different, possibly adding the calls to an existing application.

+## Result Output

+The output of vault_node.py will look like this:

+tom@mini1:~/FluxVault$ ./vault_node.py
+Running in Demo Mode files will be placed in  /tmp/node/ Warning  /tmp/node/  exists node_server  localhost
+The NodeKeyClient server is running on port 39898
+Connected: ('127.0.0.1', 58910) on Thread-1
+quotes.txt  received!
+readme.txt  received!
+Closed: ('127.0.0.1', 58910) on Thread-1

+The output of vault_agent.py will look like this:

+tom@mini1:~/FluxVault$ ./vault_agent.py --ip 127.0.0.1
+ Connecting to server, 127.0.0.1 (127.0.0.1)
+File  quotes.txt  sent!
+File  readme.txt  sent!
+127.0.0.1 Completed
+tom@mini1:~/FluxVault$

 # Customization